 How Do Auto-Balanced Collector Groups Work?

-The LogicMonitor platform continuously analyzes the total number of device DataSource instances being monitored per Collector in an Auto-Balanced Collector Group (ABCG).
-If a Collector is over-subscribed, LogicMonitor will attempt to move the highest instance count devices off of that Collector to the Collector with the lowest load in the ABCG.
+Every 30 minutes, LogicMonitor analyzes the total number of DataSource instances being monitored per Collector in an Auto-Balanced Collector Group (ABCG).
+If it is determined that a Collector is over-subscribed, LogicMonitor will attempt to rebalance the load by moving the highest instance count devices off of that Collector to the Collector with the lowest load in the ABCG.

 When a Collector in an ABCG fails, its devices are moved to the other active Collector(s) in the group.
 There is no one-to-one manual designation of a failover Collector; rather, a rebalance algorithm is triggered and devices are balanced across the remaining Collectors in the ABCG as efficiently as possible.
 When the failed Collector comes back online, the devices will remain on their new Collector(s), assuming they are not over their threshold limits.